GNNUCV/MHCLNet/README.md

 ## Model

-- We now provide the model weights in the following [link](https://pan.baidu.com/s/1nt9LOERcNLfcv-i3EdVPow?pwd=mlsf).
+- We provide the original pretrained weights of Swin-L and the model weights of MHCLNet on the BACH and BRACS datasets.
+Please visit the following [link](https://pan.baidu.com/s/1nt9LOERcNLfcv-i3EdVPow?pwd=mlsf).

 ## Train